An important skill for a coach is to be a good communicator.

 Know what you are going to say.

-When we think of communication the first word we think of is talking, however research shows that only 30% of people are auditory learners (learn by hearing)
+When we think of communication the first word we think of is talking.

-65% of people are visual learners and will need to see a diagram or illustration in order to understand your message more clearly.
+Some of your will need to see a diagram or illustration in order to understand your message more clearly.
 Young players also tend to understand illustrations more than instructions, it is important to also paint a picture of the message you are communicating.

 Ask your players questions to make sure they understand your points, let them answer the question to tell you what you already know (when we are in this position what do you need to do?)